oracle-livelabs/oci-migration/ecc-developer-hol/query/prepare-and-setup/prepare-and-setup.md

 Proceed to deploy your workshop environment using Oracle Resource Manager (ORM) stack

 ## Task 4: Create Stack:  Compute + Networking
-1. Identify the ORM stack zip file downloaded in *Lab: Prepare Setup*
+1. Identify the ORM stack zip file downloaded in *Task 1*
 2. Log in to Oracle Cloud
 3. Open up the hamburger menu in the top left corner.
 Click **Developer Services**, and choose **Resource Manager > Stacks**.
 Choose the compartment in which you would like to install the stack.
 Click **Create Stack**.